Quoc Hoa Hotel***

 Deluxe rooms are similar, but larger and with the addition of a sofa and a partial street view.
 Family rooms are a larger version of Deluxe with a double and single bed.

-On the top floor there's a unisex wet and dry sauna, and a large Jacuzzi.
-In the front area is a disappointing 'fitness room' currently with a few machines - the rest of the room used as a furniture store.
+On the top floor there's a unisex wet and dry sauna, and a large Jacuzzi – access to both of these is chargeable.
+In the front area is a small, quite basic 'fitness room' with a few machines.
 The views over the city are good, though.

 Haivenu customers staying at Deluxe standard and above will benefit from fruit and flowers in the room.

-The Quoc Hoa is a welcome arrival.
-It's location in the heart of one of Hanoi's best attractions and its good accommodation makes it worth serious consideration.
-The hotel's star rating is limited by its size, not its quality - we rate it higher than three star.
+The Quoc Hoa is a consistent highlight for most clients.
+Its location in the heart of one of Hanoi's best attractions and its excellent accommodation makes it worth serious consideration.
+The hotel's star rating is limited by its size, not its quality – we rate it higher than three star.

 Room facilities: